-Choose a location that, preferably, has internet access so those in attendance can view the budget charts, documents and video that are part of this toolkit.
-If an internet-ready site isn’t available, print the charts and documents in advance and make copies.
-If you need an off-line copy of the video, just email firstname.lastname@example.org.
+Choose a location that, preferably, has internet access so those in attendance can view the Budget 101 website and online budget documents that are part of this toolkit.
+If an internet-ready site isn’t available, print the information in advance and make copies.

-This video will give you a broad overview of the MCPS operating budget process, where the money comes from and how it is spent.
-This video, combined with the Budget Charts and Budget Documents below should provide a foundation for your discussion.
-If you have other budget-related questions, email firstname.lastname@example.org and we will try to get you an answer as quickly as possible.
+The Budget 101 website will give you an overview of what’s in the MCPS operating budget.
+The site, which includes a video, will show you where the funding comes from, how it’s spent, and how we staff individual schools to ensure we are meeting the needs of every student.
+The Budget 101 website, combined with the information below about the FY 2017 recommended operating budget, should provide a foundation for your discussion.
+If you have any budget-related questions, email firstname.lastname@example.org and we will try to get you an answer as quickly as possible.

 It’s time to begin your discussion.
-Below are a few questions to get the conversation started but this N2N conversation should focus on the areas of the budget that matter most to you and those in your group.
+Below are a few questions to get the conversation started but this Neighbor to Neighbor conversation should focus on the areas of the budget that matter most to you and those in your group.
 Make sure to appoint a discussion leader and a note taker, and take a few pictures of your discussion to share with the MCPS community.

 Conversation starter questions:

-All notes will be shared with the Board of Education and the Superintendent as they prepare their budget recommendation for next school year.
+All notes will be shared with the Board of Education and the Superintendent.
 Pictures may be posted on the Neighbor to Neighbor website and other MCPS resources.

 If you have a question about Neighbor to Neighbor, call the Department of Public Information and Web Services at (301) 279-3853 or email firstname.lastname@example.org.